-Montgomery - This policy can be used for both medical and non-medical student interns.
-The policy offers $1,000,000.00 worth of liability coverage and has a per semester policy term.
-The cost of the policy is $15.75 per semester.
+Mercer - This policy can be used for both medical and non-medical student interns.
+The policy offers $2M per occurrence and $4M aggregate worth of general liability and professional liability coverage and has a yearly policy term.
+The cost of the policy is $12/yearly for Class I Interns and $52.80/yearly for Class II interns (Paramedic, Nurse Practitioner, Doctor of Nursing).
 A COI (Certificate of Insurance) will be provided to the student to take to their internship site as proof of insurance.
-Students or Faculty interested in enrolling their students in the policy should contact the Safety & Risk Management Office for an enrollment form.
+Students or faculty interested in enrolling their students in the policy should contact the Safety & Risk Management Office for an enrollment spreadsheet.

 *Please contact the Safety & Risk Management Office at 828-227-7443 regarding current student internship policy rates.